gawati/gawati-docs/docs/source/about-gawati.rst

 **************************

 Gawati source code is licensed under `AGPLv3`_.
-For including your source code contribution we will have to ask you to for a contribution agreement which you can find in the `Introduction for Developers <./development/developer-intro>`_.
+For including your source code contribution we will have to ask you to for a contribution agreement which you can find in the :doc:`Introduction for Developers <./development/developer-intro>`.